Back to All Events

 • When and where to find help and support

-Lucie Rayner is a Chartered Physiotherapist and assessing clinician for The British Association for Performing Arts Medicine (BAPAM) and specialises in treating performing artists with a wide range of musculoskeletal problems.
+Lucie is a Chartered Physiotherapist and assessing clinician for The British Association for Performing Arts Medicine (BAPAM) and specialises in treating performing artists with a wide range of musculoskeletal problems.
 She has extensive experience in managing acute and chronic injuries in dancers, musicians, and other performers from amateur to elite level.
 She currently works freelance in a variety of settings, including supporting West End musical theatre performers.

 Sign up for free below.